Hi! My name is Pete Berg. I’m a documentary filmmaker, freelance TV producer / director, director of photography and drone pilot.

-Over the years, I’ve worked as a Producer on quite a few Reality TV series, including The Incredible Dr. Pol (NatGeo Wild), Brad Meltzer’s DECODED (History Channel), JAIL (Spike), American Underworld (Discovery), Flip That House (TLC), Greenovate (Planet Green), Hope For Your Home (TLC), The Lazy Environmentalist (Sundance) and pilots for A&E, Bravo, HBO and CBS.
+Some of my other documentary and Reality TV projects include Brad Meltzer’s DECODED (History Channel), JAIL (Spike), American Underworld (Discovery), Flip That House (TLC), Greenovate (Planet Green), Hope For Your Home (TLC), Deadliest Place on Earth (Animal Planet), The Lazy Environmentalist (Sundance) and pilots for A&E, Bravo, HBO and CBS.

 In 2008, I co-founded an adventure coordination company called Reality Rush, which organizes events based on reality shows like Survivor, Big Brother and The Amazing Race for team building retreats and corporate get-togethers.

-On the rare occasions that I’m not filming on location or traveling for pleasure, I live in Los Angeles.
+When I’m not filming on location or traveling for pleasure, I live in Los Angeles.

 In my spare time, I work on my own documentaries, perform live sketch comedy, and run a dozen websites about topics including old school computer programming, microfiction, viral videos, stone age weapons.
 My interests include climbing trees, teh internetz, freight hopping, and the Biggest Ball of Twine in Minnesota.